karesia/Data-Vis-Project-1/README.md

   25. mental_vs_physical: Do you feel that your employer takes mental health as seriously as physical health?
   26. obs_consequence: Have you heard of or observed negative consequences for coworkers with mental health conditions in your workplace?
   27. comments: Any additional notes or comments

+See the jupyter notebook for data exploration and visualization using the seaborn library.